mongodb-developer/workshop/README.md

 ## GraphQL API
 ### Set up

-With Atlas App Services, you can also create a GraphQL endpoint to interact with your data.
+With [Atlas App Services](https://www.mongodb.com/docs/atlas/app-services/), you can also create a GraphQL endpoint to interact with your data.

-- Go to the GraphQL service and let's create a JSON Schema.
+- Go to the GraphQL service tab and let's create a JSON Schema.

 ![Navigation to the GraphQL service](images/nav_graphql.png)